Fendi: Early years

 In 1966, Lagerfeld created the company logo, a double F in a square, which would later be the subject of various reinterpretations.
 Also in 1966, Fendi presented its first high fashion collection, expanding its interests in the United States and Japan.
-In 1969, its first commercial line of fur was launched, and in the following years, cosmetics and men accessories were released.
+In 1969, its first commercial line of fur was launched, and in the following years, cosmetics and men's accessories were released.
 In 1977, Fendi introduced clothing for the first time, its ready-to-wear collection.

 1980s–1990s

 In the 1980s, Fendi expanded its range with perfumes in 1985, as well as eyewear, jeans, and home furnishings in 1987.

 In 1989, Fendi opened its first United States boutique in New York on 5th Avenue.

+In 1994, Lagerfeld launched the Knicoat collection, a line of wool coats and sweaters designed to be worn together.

-In 1994, Paola Fendi handed over presidency of the company to her younger sister Carla.
-Silvia Venturini Fendi, daughter of Anna, joined the fashion house in 1994 and has since been the artistic director for accessories and co-designer of the women's line alongside Lagerfeld; in 1997 she designed the Baguette Bag, an iconic model that beat all sales and notoriety records.
+Also by 1994, fashion operations were responsible for 90 percent of the firm's total revenue, of which 50 percent came from leather goods and accessories, 20 percent from apparel and 20 percent from furs.
+That year, Paola Fendi handed over the presidency of the company to her younger sister Carla.
+Silvia Venturini Fendi, daughter of Anna, also joined the fashion house in 1994 and has since been the artistic director for accessories and co-designer of the women's line alongside Lagerfeld; in 1997 she designed the Baguette Bag, an iconic model that beat all sales and notoriety records.